TBMoonwalker/3cqsbot/README.md

 `deal_mode = signal`

-- for **single bot**: 3CQS #START signal creates the single bot and deal is started ASAP (deal start condition is set to "open new trade ASAP" by the algo)
+- for **single bot**: 3CQS #START signal creates the single bot and deal is started **ASAP** (deal start condition is set to "open new trade ASAP" by the algo).
+After finishing the deal, a new one is started as long as the single bot is enabled.

+- for **multi bot**: 3CQS #START signal adds the pair and deal is started **manually** by the program, only once after adding.
+After the deal is closed, the deal is **not** started again in contrast to ASAP for **single bot**.
+If you want the same behaviour as for **single bot** you have to use a strategy for deal_mode (see below), which can be configured almost as ASAP.
-- for **multi bot**: 3CQS #START signal adds the pair    and deal is started ASAP (deal start condition is set to "manual strategy" by the algo because "open new trade ASAP" is generally not implemented for multi bot because of security reasons - imagine you have a list of 100 pairs and all pairs are opened simultanousely with ASAP)
+Deal start condition is set to "manual strategy" by the algo because "open new trade ASAP" is generally not implemented for multi bots because of security reasons - imagine you have a list of 100 pairs and all are opened simultaneously with ASAP

 `deal_mode = [{json coded 3commas strategy}}`